 PALS Autism School provides schooling and programming year-round with a 2:3 instructor to student ratio.
 For some students requiring more hands-on attention, we provide a 1:1 ratio to ensure their needs are met.

 Do students receive a diploma once they finish the program?

-Graduates of PALS Autism School can either receive a School Completion Certificate or a Dogwood Diploma from the Ministry of Education.
+Graduates of PALS Autism School receive a School Completion Certificate from the Ministry of Education.

 Does a child need to be verbal to attend?

 Are other special needs children included in the PALS program?

 PALS Autism School is the only school in British Columbia focused purely on educating students with autism; however, the principles of ABA can be applied to any individual requiring a more systematic approach to learning.
 PALS will intake a student who has a different disability as long as they qualify for the Level 2 Special Education Grant from the Ministry of Education.

 Are there speech-language, occupational or physical therapists on staff or available for consultation?